linkedin/rest.li/src/pdl_schema.md

 ## Array Type

-Pegasus Arrays are defined as a homogeneous collection of "items" type.
-Arrays are ordered, as in the items in an array have specific ordering and the ordering will be honored when the data is serialized, sent over the wire and de-serialized.
+Pegasus Arrays are defined as a homogeneous collection of some "items" type, which can be [any valid PDL type](#creating-a-schema).
+Arrays are ordered, as in the items in an array have a specific ordering and this ordering will be honored when the data is serialized, sent over the wire, and de-serialized.

 Some examples below for defining arrays and default values for them.

 Primitive arrays:
 ```pdl
 namespace com.example.models